Luis Bedoya Reyes: Biography

 He was born in Callao, on 20 February 1919, the son of Jacinto Bedoya Falconí and Luz Reyes de la Torre.
-He attended high school at the Nuestra Señora de Guadalupe School, where he stood out for his love of basketball.
+He attended high school at the College of Our Lady of Guadalupe, where he stood out for his love of basketball.

 He entered the Faculty of Letters of the Universidad Nacional Mayor de San Marcos with high qualifications, after which he went on to the Faculty of Law of the same university, a career in which he would graduate in 1942.

-He married Laura de Vivanco, with whom he had seven children: Luis Guillermo (†), Javier Alonso, Laura, María del Rosario, Pedro Antonio, Marisol (†) and Roxana.
-His son, Javier Bedoya de Vivanco was a Congressman of the Republic from 2006 to 2016, and his grandson, Javier Bedoya Denegri, was Deputy Mayor of San Isidro from 2015 to 2018.
+He married María Laura de Vivanco Sotomayor, with whom he had seven children: Luis Guillermo (†), Javier Alonso, Laura, María del Rosario, Pedro Antonio, Marisol (†) and Roxana.
+His son, Javier Bedoya de Vivanco was a Congressman of the Republic from 2006 to 2016, and his grandson, Javier Bedoya Denegri, was Lieutenant Mayor of San Isidro from 2015 to 2018.

 Retired from politics since 1999, he served as counselor of the Bedoya Law Firm (Estudio Bedoya Abogados).
 He turned 100 in February 2019, and died in March 2021 at the age of 102.